Written by: Don Pinnock

 -the capture of marine mammals and seabirds for the Asian aquarium market

 During November several Chinese nationals were apprehended and charged with wildlife crimes, including illegal possession of rhino horn, ivory and pangolin skins and scales.
-Conservation organisations estimated that the losses to Namibia’s wildlife and ecosystems caused by Chinese nationals is around N$811 million.
+Conservation organisations estimated that the losses to Namibia’s wildlife and ecosystems caused by Chinese nationals are around N$811 million.
 This excludes the cost to Namibia’s government, donors, communities, private sector and NGOs to combating wildlife crimes.

 “We support our government’s policy of attracting foreign investment to stimulate growth, employment and development,” the conservationists write, “and we counter all forms of xenophobia and profiling.
 But we expect foreign investors and their nationals to abide by Namibia’s laws and to embrace Namibia’s cultures, ethics, and values.”